evankoh/evanlearns2program/Projects/2024_TechArtDemo/Scripts/Maya2022_MayaExportAnimation/readme.md

 ## Known issues

-* Tool does not allow user to pinpoint the file directory of the newly exported assets
+* Tool does not allow users to pinpoint the file directory of the newly exported assets

 ## Like this code?